-Nursing bottles (a.k.a. "feeding bottles") were used extensively during the "wet nurse" movement prior to the introduction of glass.
-While certainly beautiful ceramic feeding bottles were also extremely difficult to clean (and knowing whether it was being cleaned) properly.
+Nursing bottles (a.k.a. "feeding bottles", "nursers" and "infant feeders") were used extensively during the "wet nurse" movement and prior to being replaced with glass.
+While certainly beautiful ceramic nursing bottles were extremely difficult (and shall I say even impossible) to clean appropriately.

-As with all things feeding bottles were also made in silver and in pewter (see photo below).
+They also were made in silver and pewter (see photo below).

 Feeding bottles came in all different sizes, shapes and heights (see photos below).